LykkeCorp/lykke.com/README.md

 1. `yarn dev` to run in development mode.
 You can also specify `PORT` env variable
 1. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

+### Configuration

+This project uses [dotenv](https://github.com/motdotla/dotenv) for injecting configuration.
+You may find the list of configuration options in `config.js` file.
+To provide configuration to the Docker environment use conventional `-e NAME=VALUE` arguments.

 ### Create a branch

 1. `git checkout master` from any folder in your local `lykke-website` repository